ragulnathMB/user_portal_backend/README.md

 ## Project Overview

 This is the backend service for the User Portal, providing RESTful APIs for user management and authentication.
-It connects to a Microsoft SQL Server database, validates users via an external Tenant Portal API, and exposes endpoints under `/api`.
+It connects to a Microsoft SQL Server database.

 ## Prerequisites